stiles/dodgers/README.md

 These records are processed and used to bake out the site using the Jekyll static site generator, in concert with Github Pages, and D3.js for charts.

-The data is sourced from the heroes at [Baseball Reference](https://www.baseball-reference.com/teams/LAD/2024-schedule-scores.shtml) and [Baseball Savant](https://baseballsavant.mlb.com/) and consolidated into unified datasets for analysis and visualization purposes only.
+The data is sourced from [Baseball Reference](https://www.baseball-reference.com/teams/LAD/), [Baseball Savant](https://baseballsavant.mlb.com/), and [MLB StatsAPI](https://statsapi.mlb.com/) and consolidated into unified datasets for analysis and visualization purposes only.
 The resulting site is a non-commercial fan project.

+## Architecture

+### Phase-aware data pipeline

+The data pipeline automatically adapts to the current MLB season phase (regular season, postseason, or offseason):

+- **Regular season**: Full daily data refresh including standings, batting, pitching, schedule, pitch data, and projections
+- **Postseason**: Postseason-specific stats plus maintained roster and final regular season snapshots
+- **Offseason**: Minimal updates focusing on roster, transactions, news, and historical data refresh

+The phase is automatically detected using MLB's official schedule API.
+Scripts are organized in `scripts/phase_config.py` and executed via `scripts/run_phase_scripts.py`.

+### Manifest-driven data access

+All datasets are tracked through a central `manifest.json` that provides:

+- Dataset metadata (version, update timestamps, phase info)
+- URLs for all data artifacts (JSON, CSV, Parquet)
+- Season context (current year, postseason status)
+- Automated cache invalidation via version hashing

+The frontend loads data through `assets/js/manifest_loader.js`, which provides helper functions like `getDatasetUrl()` and `isPostseasonActive()` for consistent, phase-aware data access.

 ## Automated tweets